koopjs/koopjs.github.io/docs/specs/authorization.md

 ### Function: getAuthenticationSpecification

 Authorization plugins are required to return a function called "authenticationSpecification".
-Its purpose is delivery of an authorization/authentication options object that can be attached to the Model prototype for use in output-services (e.g., koop-output-geoservices).
+Its purpose is delivery of an object for use in configuring authentication in output-services (e.g., koop-output-geoservices).
 It should have the following signature:

 ##### authenticationSpecification() ⇒ object

-As noted, `authenticationSpecification` returns a function configured with a provider's namespace.
+As noted, `authenticationSpecification` returns an object configured with a provider's namespace.
 The configured function should return an object with the following specification, though it can be extended:

 <script src="https://gist.github.com/rgwozdz/194106328acd4d32fbbdb2b88c1c866d.js"></script>